 Fast forward 16 years.
 No one has a computer anymore.
 Nokia is now owned by Microsoft.
 You will probably watch Back to the Future on Netflix tonight – how things have changed!

-Google AdWords has changed too, adapting itself to the world we live in today – and the evolution of online mobile advertising has been nothing short of phenomenal.
+Google AdWords has changed too, adapting itself to the world we live in today and renaming itself as Google Ads – and the evolution of online mobile advertising has been nothing short of phenomenal.
 Let’s have a look…

 Mobile Internet Usage – where are we now?

-Once only focusing on Desktop formats and loosely adapting them for mobile exposure, platforms such as Google AdWords have embraced the worldwide mobile marketing domination: two years ago, the long awaited Tipping Point occurred – mobile usage finally overtook fixed Internet.
+Once only focusing on Desktop formats and loosely adapting them for mobile exposure, platforms such as Google Ads have embraced worldwide mobile marketing domination: two years ago, the long awaited Tipping Point occurred – mobile usage finally overtook fixed Internet.

 And there will be no coming back.